-In severe pre-eclampsia or eclampsia, the total starting dose is 10 grams to 14 grams of Magnosolv sulfate (magnesium carbonate).
-Intravenously, a dose of 4 grams to 5 grams can be infused into 250 ml of 5% Dextrose Injection, USP or 0.9% Sodium Chloride Injection.
+In severe preeclampsia or eclampsia, the total starting dose is 10 grams to 14 grams of Magnosolv sulfate (magnesium carbonate).
+Intravenously, 4 grams to 5 grams can be infused into 250 ml of 5% Dextrose Injection, USP, or 0.9% Sodium Chloride Injection.

 Simultaneously, intramuscular doses of up to 10 grams are administered (5 grams or 10 ml of the undiluted 50% solution to each buttock).

-Alternatively, the initial 4-gram intravenous dose can be administered by diluting the solution 50% to a concentration of 10 or 20%; The diluted fluid (40 ml of a 10% solution or 20 ml of a 20% solution) can then be injected intravenously over a period of three to four minutes.
+Alternatively, the initial 4-gram intravenous dose can be administered by diluting the solution 50% to a concentration of 10 or 20%; The diluted fluid (40 ml of a 10% solution or 20 ml of a 20% solution) can then be injected intravenously over three to four minutes.

 Subsequently, 4 grams to 5 grams (8 to 10 ml of the 50% solution) are injected intramuscularly into alternate buttocks every four hours as needed, depending on the continued presence of the patellar reflex and adequate respiratory function.

-Therapy should continue until the paroxysms cease.
+Therapy should continue until the spasms cease.
 A serum Magnosolv (magnesium carbonate) level of 6 mg / dL is considered optimal for controlling seizures.

 A total daily dose (24 h) of 30 grams to 40 grams should not be exceeded.
-In the presence of severe renal impairment, the maximum dose of Magnosolv sulfate (magnesium carbonate) is 20 grams / 48 hours and frequent concentrations of Magnosolv (magnesium carbonate) should be obtained in serum.
+In severe renal impairment, the maximum amount of Magnosolv sulfate (magnesium carbonate) is 20 grams / 48 hours, and frequent concentrations of Magnosolv (magnesium carbonate) should be obtained in serum.